 |Excellent visibility; sky clear in the vicinity; some clouds on the eastern horizon; no wind.
 The sighting lasted approx 1 minute and was reported to UFOCUS NZ within an hour of the occurrence.

 The observer's initial thoughts were that this was possibly a helicopter on some kind of spotlighting mission, but the unusual manner of its flight and its perceived speed, made him suspect otherwise.
 He commented that usually you can make out the sound of commercial airliners flying overhead, and he felt that if this was indeed a helicopter, then he would probably have heard some noise, as it was a perfectly still and quiet night.
 However, there was absolutely no noise associated with the sighting.
 The witness could not work out what an aircraft would be doing in this particular area at this time of night, especially with a spotlight on.
-He commented that he lives in an area of vineyards, which often have helicopters on frost protection duty, but it is the wrong time of the year for that sort of activity, and the direction of the departure of the light was well away from the vineyards and in the opposite direction to the nearest aerodromes.
+He commented that he lives in an area of vineyards, which often have helicopters on frost protection duty, but it was the wrong time of the year for that sort of activity, and the direction of the departure of the light was well away from the vineyards and in the opposite direction to the nearest aerodromes.

 UFOCUS NZ comments:

 - We enquired with Blenheim airport ATC, who advised there were no helicopter flights that they were aware of in that area at the time of the sighting, and they were not aware of any RNZAF activity either.

 - However, helicopters do operate from private fields and ATC would not be aware of their operation, unless they were close to controlled airspace.

 - The erratic movement of the light and its flight path toward Cape Campbell does not coincide with the route of any commercial aircraft flying into/out of Wellington.